henrik/octopress/source/_posts/2014-06-25-headless-rails-for-tasks-and-tests.markdown

 # => true
 ```

-You might also know that this *is* in fact the same thing you're using in Rails integration tests:
+You might also know that this is the same thing you're using in Rails integration tests:

 ``` ruby
 get "/items"